OpenJSX/jsx-to-html/README.md

-## HTML and XML builder for JSX-IR
+## HTML and XML renderer for JSX-IR

 ### Install